How Artificial Intelligence (AI) is Transforming Cybersecurity

 Q2.
 How does artificial intelligence improve threat detection?

 Q3.
-Can artificial intelligence stop cyberattacks on its own?
+Can artificial intelligence alone stop cyberattacks?

 AI can take fast action against threats, but human experts are still needed for judgment and final decisions.